-Here is some information (copied directly from the application form) about the Dominican Encounter.
+Here is some information [applications are closed now for this year] about the Dominican Encounter.

 Please contact Mr. Scanlon if you have specific questions.

 The Dominican Encounter with Faith & Hospitality (Encuentro Dominicano) offers learning opportunities from the context of faith and justice to “first world” youth and adults.
 We focus on the poor and the marginalized of the Dominican Republic- especially the Haitians who live in slave like conditions on bateyes in the sugar cane plantations.
 We are situated in the Municipality of Consuelo – a sugar mill town in the province of San Pedro de Macoris, 13 kilometres inland from the south eastern shore of the Dominican Republic.

 The program offered by Encuentro Dominicano is recognized and promoted by the local Roman Catholic Diocese of San Pedro de Macoris, and is coordinated by Dean Riley who has lived and worked in the Dominican Republic since 1991.
 Assisting Dean in his role as General Coordinator of Encuentro Dominicano is a group of Dominican residents of Consuelo (called the Coordination Team).
 The Team is responsible for leading, guiding and translating for each group during their visit in the Dominican Republic.

 Encuentro Dominicano is not affiliated with any Canadian charity, missionary organization, social service agency or development program.
 However, members of the Coordination Team (under the direction of the General Coordinator) do at times become agents of charitable projects funded by groups and individuals who have visited Consuelo and who have expressed a desire to become involved in a development project.
 If a group is interested in making a financial commitment to a development project of this nature, the group coordinator should consult with the General Coordinator (Dean Riley) directly.